LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Methodology

 \subsection{Lightweight Dual-Branch Conditioner}

 Directly conditioning on the low-quality (LQ) image preserves high-frequency details but often leaks residual artifacts under mixed degradations; conditioning on a lightly restored proxy (LRP) suppresses artifacts but tends to oversmooth textures.
-Following the dual-branch paradigm proposed in~\cite{DreamClear}, we therefore decouple \emph{structure anchoring} and \emph{artifact suppression} into two signals and encode them with a \emph{minimal-overhead} conditioner that interfaces with the Flux.1 DiT backbone without duplicating large blocks.
-As illustrated in the top-right of Fig.~\ref{fig:arch}, only the core conditioning pathway is shown for clarity, while other components such as timestep embeddings remain consistent with Flux.
-Throughout, the Flux.1 backbone and VAE remain frozen for stability and efficiency.
-The output feature map $I_{\text{LRP}}$ of the LRP is computed by:
+Following the dual-branch paradigm proposed in (\cite{DreamClear}), we therefore decouple \emph{structure anchoring} and \emph{artifact suppression} into two signals and encode them with a \emph{minimal-overhead} conditioner that interfaces with the Flux.1 DiT backbone without duplicating large blocks.